-India in the sixteenth century presented a fragmented picture of rulers, both Muslim and Hindu, who lacked concern for their subjects and who failed to create a common body of laws or institutions.
+Mughal painting of Aurangzeb, the last of the Great Mughals Courtesy Prints and Photographs Division, Library of Congress In ia in the sixteenth century presented a fragmented picture of rulers, both Muslim and Hindu, who lacked concern for their subjects and who failed to create a common body of laws or institutions.
 Outside developments also played a role in shaping events.
 The circumnavigation of Africa by the Portuguese explorer Vasco da Gama in 1498 allowed Europeans to challenge Arab control of the trading routes between Europe and Asia.
 In Central Asia and Afghanistan, shifts in power pushed Babur of Ferghana (in present-day Uzbekistan) southward, first to Kabul and then to India.
 The dynasty he founded endured for more than three centuries.

-Claiming descent from both Chinggis Khan (Genghis Khan) and Timur, Babur combined strength and courage with a love of beauty, and military ability with cultivation.
+Claiming descent from both Chinggis Khan (also seen as Genghis Khan) and Timur, Babur combined strength and courage with a love of beauty, and military ability with cultivation.
 Babur concentrated on gaining control of northwestern India.
-He did so in 1526 by defeating the last Lodhi sultan on the field of Panipat, a town just northwest of Delhi.
+He did so in 1526 by defeating the last Lodhi sultan at the first Battle of Panipat, a town north of Delhi.
 Babur then turned to the tasks of persuading his Central Asian followers to stay on in India and of overcoming other contenders for power, mainly the Rajputs and the Afghans.
 He succeeded in both tasks but died shortly thereafter in 1530.
 The Mughal Empire was one of the largest centralized states in premodern history and was the precursor to the British Indian Empire (see fig. 4).

 The perennial question of who was the greatest of the six "Great Mughals" receives varying answers in present-day Pakistan and India.
 Some favor Babur the pioneer and others his great-grandson, Shah Jahan (r.
-1628-58), builder of the Taj